• Skip to primary navigation

 • 350 mL water room temperature

-• 2 tbsp extra virgin olive oil plus more for drizzling
+• 2 tablespoon extra virgin olive oil plus more for drizzling

 Instructions